EladDafna/Projects/Zabbix/README.md

 This project demonstrates the implementation and configuration of Zabbix, an open-source monitoring solution for IT infrastructure.
 Zabbix provides real-time monitoring of servers, virtual machines, and network devices, ensuring optimal performance and quick problem detection.

-**Tools Used:**

-* **Cluster kind:** Used for container orchestration and managing the Zabbix components as containers.
-* **MariaDB:** Used as the relational database for storing Zabbix data.
-* **Zabbix-Agent:** Installed on monitored hosts to collect performance metrics and send them to the Zabbix server.
-* **Zabbix-Server:** The core component responsible for collecting, storing, and analyzing monitoring data.

 ## Table of Contents

 1. [Introduction](#introduction)